-2. Planning shall continue to make data on housing production available to the public through the annual Housing Inventory, and increase its notification and distribution to neighborhood organizations.
+2. Planning shall continue to make data on housing production available to the public through the annual Housing Inventory, including breaking out housing production trends by income level for all Planning Districts and adopted Area Plans, and increase its notification and distribution to neighborhood organizations.